The 4th International Conference on

 We welcome paper submissions from different areas: Education, Psychology, or Sociology, etc. This conference welcomes innovative scholars to participate in order to boost scientific information exchange among researchers, students and industry experts around the world.
 We are excited to witness the communications of outstanding and diverse researchers of education innovation, social sciences and humanities during this conference.

-The paper accepted by ICEIPI 2023 will be published in Lecture Notes in Education Psychology and Public Media or Communications in Humanities Research according to the research field.
-They will be submitted to Conference Proceedings Citation Index (CPCI), Crossref, CNKI, DOAJ, Google Scholar and other databases for indexing.
+Accepted papers of ICEIPI 2023 will be published in Lecture Notes in Education Psychology and Public Media (Print ISSN 2753-7048) or Communications in Humanities Research (Print ISSN 2753-7064), and will be submitted to Conference Proceedings Citation Index (CPCI), Crossref, CNKI, Portico, Google Scholar and other databases for indexing.
 The situation may be effected by factors among databases like processing time, workflow, policy, etc.

 Johanna Waters Ph.D.